prrao87/prrao87.github.io/content/posts/embedded-db-3/index.md

 ### Vector search queries

 Ten vector search queries are defined as shown below.
-The first query below searches for documents that are similar to the vector representation of the words 'vanilla' and 'smoky'.
-The second query searches for documents whose vector representations are similar to 'dessert' and 'sweetness'.
+The first query below searches for documents whose `description` fields are similar to the vector representation of the words *vanilla* and *smoky*.
+The second query searches for descriptions similar to *dessert*, *sweetness* and *tartness* in vector space.
 You get the idea!

 ```txt
 vanilla and a hint of smokiness